jramos/cgminer_manager/README.md

 ## Donating

-If you find this gem useful, please consider donating.
+If you find this application useful, please consider donating.

 BTC: ``***REMOVED***``